kristiinara/GraphifySwift/README.md

     WHERE
     	number_of_called_methods > veryHighNumberOfCalledMethods
     RETURN
-    	m.app_key as app_key,
+    	distinct(m.app_key) as app_key,
-    	c.name as class_name,
-    	m.name as method_name,
-    	number_of_called_methods as number_of_called_methods
+    	count(distinct m) as number_of_smells

 ##### Parameters
 Query methods that call a very high number of methods.

 ##### How are parameters determined
 Very high number of methods has to be determined statistically using the box-plot technique.
-Value currently set to 20.
+Value currently set to 2.5.

 ##### Implementation details
 \-